 And that just about might makes me about as valuable to you—as the Dodo!

 It’s true, there will soon be a thing called the Dot.Glitter bubble, and I’m the guy who can get you in on the ground floor of this next big economic boom—because I misplaced my keys to their upstairs office.

 No problem, though, ’cause I know the upstairs night watchman, Marty.
 That means there should be no problem at all when it comes to moving up the ladder—and into the executive washroom.

 I just hope Marty’s awake when we get there ’cause he’s 93 years old—but he still has a spring in his step.

 How do I know that, you ask?

 My head still hurts.
-You know, it’s amazing I didn’t get brain-damage?
+You know, it’s amazing I didn’t get brain-damage!

-Needless to say, this left absolutely nothing for any of my classmates.
+This left nothing for my classmates.

 Ms. Thornapple took one look at my two cards—and the empty glitter containers—and pulled me up out of my chair and exclaimed to the whole class…